JulianDac/github-slideshow/_posts/0000-01-02-JulianDac.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+"To the edge of the universe and back.
+Endure and survive."
-The Last of Us
+-The Last of Us